dortania/OpenCore-Post-Install/universal/memory-gathering-data.md

 ### Devices

-The array of Memory Devices, and where we do our magic to fix the error.
-In the sample CustomMemory.plist provided, we have 12 slots listed.
+This is the array of Memory Devices, and it is where we do our magic to fix the error.

+In the sample CustomMemoryUnpopulated.plist provided, we have 12 slots listed.
 All twelve slots are set up to report an EMPTY Slot.

 ![](../images/post-install/memory-md/memory-devices-expanded.png)